bemson/undelay/README.md

 #### IMPLEMENTATION NOTES

+ - This is an **experimental** project.
+Please test and apply with caution!
  - Undelay is a self-executing routine that does not add to the global namespace.
  - The minified version is only 672 bytes (gzipped)!
  - Undelay supports passing additional parameters as callback arguments, and does not fork this behavior for Internet Explorer (which doesn't support passing callback arguments).